dhiatnit/ifrs-agent/README.md

 | LLM | **`gemini-2.5-flash-lite`** | `gemini-3.x` — needs "thought signatures" that break the course-compatible LangChain; bigger models — no free quota headroom for a multi-call agent |
 | Evaluation | Reuse `rageval.py` + LLM-judge, **agent vs plain-RAG baseline on the same model** | Building new metrics — the provided scripts are trusted and the same-model baseline isolates the effect of tool use |

-(The "why" behind the model choice is also a finding in itself: free-tier **daily request limits** are the binding constraint when evaluating an *agent*, because an agent makes several model calls per question — see `results/error_analysis.md`.)

 ## Credits / foundation